People First Party (Taiwan): History

 The PFP was founded by James Soong and his supporters after his failed independent bid for the presidency in 2000.
 Soong was previously a member of the Kuomintang but was expelled from the party after he announced an independent presidential bid.
 Soong himself is the chairman, and dominates much of its politics.
 The name of the party, People First (親民), has Confucian connotations.

 The party maintains a close but tense relationship with the Kuomintang (KMT) as part of the pan-blue coalition.
-However, since PFP had, like the New Party, grown out of the KMT, the two parties had to compete for the same set of voters.
-This dynamic in which both the KMT and PFP must simultaneously compete and cooperate with each other has led to complex and interesting politics.
+However, since PFP had, like the New Party, evolved from KMT, the two parties has had to compete for the same set of voters.
+The simultaneous competition and cooperation between the KMT and PFP have resulted in intricate political dynamics.

 In several notable cases, this has led to situations in which both parties have run candidates, but close to the election the party with the less popular candidate unofficially dropped out of the race.
 This in turn has led to some notable situations when either the PFP or the KMT has campaigned against its own candidate, which has led to intra-party resentment.

 To avoid a repeat of this effect, which led to the election of Democratic Progressive Party candidate Chen Shui-bian to the presidency in 2000 by a low share of votes, Chairman Soong ran as vice-president on KMT Chairman Lien Chan's presidential ticket in the 2004 presidential election.

 After his defeat in the Taipei mayoral elections held on 9 December 2006, Soong announced that he would retire from politics.
 At this point, with no clear goals, the PFP faced an uncertain future, and considered merging with the Kuomintang (KMT).
 After much negotiation, the PFP and the KMT did not merge.